Isaiah Wooden

 Isaiah Wooden Sr. (born February 3, 2000) is an American professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football for the Utah Tech Trailblazers, Kent State Golden Flashes and the Southern Utah Thunderbirds.
 He had stints in the National Football League (NFL) with the Atlanta Falcons and Los Angeles Chargers.
-Wooden also previously played for the BC Lions.
+Wooden also previously played for the BC Lions and Hamilton Tiger-Cats of the Canadian Football League (CFL).

 College career

 Wooden played for the Utah Tech Trailblazers of Utah Tech University in 2018, Kent State Golden Flashes of Kent State University from 2019 to 2021 and the Southern Utah Thunderbirds of Southern Utah University from 2022 to 2023.

 While at Utah Tech, Wooden played in nine games for the Trailblazers recording 61 rushing yards, 1 rushing touchdown, 7 receptions for 177 yards and 2 touchdowns.
 He also returned a kickoff for a touchdown against the South Dakota Mines Hardrockers.

 Wooden transferred to Kent State for the 2019 season, but would sit out the entire year due to NCAA transfer rules.
 He would see little playing time, appearing in four games in two seasons.

 Wooden then transferred to Southern Utah for his final two years of eligibility.
 In two years as a Thunderbird he logged 124 rushing yards, 1 rushing touchdown, 68 receptions, 1,288 receiving yards and 16 receiving touchdowns.
 For his efforts in his senior year, he was named to the First-team All-United Athletic Conference team.